xneelo/localize-toolkit/README.md

 1. Caching phrases to avoid repeat fetching
 1. Static localization method for non-React files

+**Dependencies**:

+1. This package requires version `> 16.7.0` of `react` and `react-dom`, as it uses the Hooks API.
+1. This package has a dependency on `node-polyglot`.
+You may have some issues with typing, as some of the types of this project are sourced from `@types/node-polyglot`.
+If this is an issue, you can install this as a dev dependency as follows:

+    ```sh
+    # yarn
+    yarn add @types/node-polyglot -D

+    # npm
+    npm i @types/node-polyglot -D
+    ```

 ## LocalizeProvider

 Localize provider contains the core functionality, and provides localize methods